Breeding Location:

 Range and Habitat

-Hoary Redpoll: Breeds along Arctic coasts, wandering southward in winter to much of Canada and northern U.S. Inhabits weedy pastures and roadsides in winter; stays on tundra in summer.
+Hoary Redpoll: Breeds along Arctic coasts from western Alaska, across northernmost Canada, and the northern coasts of Greenland.
+Moves southward in winter through much of Alaska and Canada and northern states from North Dakota east.
+Inhabits weedy pastures and roadsides in winter; stays on tundra in summer.

 Breeding and Nesting